Loading…

 Alex Frankl

-CEO & Co-founder of finTRAC, FINTRAC
+CEO & Co-founder of finTRAC, finTRAC

 Alex is the CEO and Co-founder of finTRAC and a former managing consultant with Accenture, EY and Parker Fitzgerald.
 With a track record of delivering large-scale Risk and Finance transformation for global banking clients, the company he co-founded - finTRAC - now focuses on developing...
 Read More →